nicktate/plugins-changelog/README.md

-# plugins-changelog
+# Containership Plugins Changelog

-Public changelog notes for all containership plugins
+Changelogs for all Containership plugins